frigidev/frigidev/README.md

 - 🌱 Taking several courses to deepen my knowledges and repertoires,
 - 👯 Seeking to collaborate with frontend functionalities and layouts, and backend functionalities,
-- 📑 In the third period of my IT graduation,
+- 📑 In the third period of my IT graduation.

-- 👷 I have knowledge of some technologies such as: HTML, CSS, Bootstrap, JavaScript, Java, UML, SQL, PL/SQL and various development tools, as well as a base of programming logic and C language, and knowledge of data structures.
+I have knowledge of some technologies such as: HTML, CSS, Bootstrap, JavaScript, Java, UML, SQL, PL/SQL and various development tools, as well as a base of programming logic and C language, and knowledge of data structures.

 ## Sobre mim.